srikumarks/steller/README.md

 - `sh.choice(models)` makes a model that will randomly behave like one of the models in the given array every time it is invoked.
 This is a simple use of `dynamic`.
+- `sh.sync()` makes a synchronizer that can be used to mark various points within a composition where a particular model's playback can be synced.
+- `sh.gate()` makes an action that can be used to pause/resume at certain points within a composition.
+This is useful for context dependent pause/resume support.

 The following operators are available for working with visual actions.
 Audio may be computed a little ahead of time that may span a few visual frames.
 These